flintlang/flint/docs/language_guide.md

 ### Solidity types

-When specifying an [external interface], Solidity types must be used.
+When specifying an [external interface](#external-calls), Solidity types must be used.
 The types usable in Flint are:

  - `int8`, `int16`, `int24`, ... `int256` (all multiples of 8 bits)
  - `uint8`, `uint16`, `uint24`, ... `uint256` (all multiples of 8 bits)